• Skip to primary navigation

 Sustainability

 A stew is perfect for using vegetables in season.
 Try to buy your vegetables loose, free from plastic packaging, and from local sources which will help minimise the carbon footprint as well as support your local economy.
 Buying loose also means you can buy exactly what you need which will avoid food waste.
 As with many things now, you may also be able to buy organic vegetables.
 Organic produce has a lower environmental impact.
-For more information, check out my Eating Sustainably page.
+For more information, check out my How to Eat and Cook Sustainably page.

 Storage